Loading organizations...

 Key people at Auto Advice.

-Auto Advice was founded by John Richards (Co-Founder).
+Auto Advice was founded in 2017 by John Richards (Co-Founder).

 Key people at Auto Advice.

-Auto Advice was founded by John Richards (Co-Founder).
+Auto Advice was founded in 2017 by John Richards (Co-Founder).

 Auto Advice does not appear as a specific, identifiable company in available records, but the query aligns closely with entities like the Automotive Service Association (ASA), a leading national organization for automotive repair businesses founded in 1951.
 ASA's mission is to advance professionalism and excellence in the automotive repair industry through education, representation, and member services, emphasizing high-quality repairs at fair prices using proven parts and skilled technicians.[1]
 It serves owners and managers of independent auto service businesses, solving challenges like maintaining industry standards, consumer trust, and fair practices via codes of ethics that include itemized invoices, price estimates, and complaint resolution systems.[1]